btf-org/flank/README.md

 # Flank

 Flank is a modern, open-source SSRS.
-It's designed for rapid iteration in an AI-world.

 - 🔥 **Blazing-fast authoring loop** — No drag-and-drop.
 Just write SQL.
 - 🤖 **AI-ready** — No bolted-on chatbot.
 Just use your favorite AI.